will123195/oreo/README.md

 # oreo

-A simple ORM for PostgreSQL
+An intuitive ORM for PostgreSQL with schema detection.

 ## Features